KeeghanM/arc-aide/CODING STANDARDS.md

 - **Apply the DRY-3 rule**: Refactor code into a reusable function or component once it needs writing for the third time.
 - Keep files under 300 lines as a general rule of thumb.
-  - If a files exceeds the size limit, break it down into smaller sub-files or extract logic into custom hooks.
+  - If a file exceeds the size limit, break it down into smaller sub-files or extract logic into custom hooks.

 ### 🛡️ Guard Clauses & Validation